 Creating Your Inclusive ICA

-It may seem paradoxical to have an ICA representing one person also be inclusive of a diverse group of people, but it can be done!
+It may seem paradoxical to have an ICA representing one person and also be inclusive of a diverse group of people, but it can be done!
 For this step, it doesn't actually matter who is actually in your audience (if you already have an existing audience).
 Instead, you want to envision your ideal audience in all its beautiful and diverse glory.

 Now, think about the many ways that people are marginalized – by age, gender, race, orientation, income, education level, location, occupation, etc. And begin to craft the most marginalized member of your ideal community.